soraghallaigh/FH-Training-App-Sencha/README.md

 	  msg: "Loading Data"
 	});

-'git checkout v6' to get the finished code for this section and starting point for the <a href="https://github.com/feedhenry/FH-Training-App-Sencha/tree/v6">next section.</a>
+'git checkout v6' or click <a href="https://github.com/feedhenry/FH-Training-App-Sencha/zipball/v6">here</a> to get the finished code for this section and starting point for the <a href="https://github.com/feedhenry/FH-Training-App-Sencha/tree/v6">next section.</a>